Book a Demo!

 DatasetDict({ train: Dataset({ features: ['path', 'audio', 'transcription', 'english_transcription', 'intent_class', 'lang_id'], num_rows: 450 }) test: Dataset({ features: ['path', 'audio', 'transcription', 'english_transcription', 'intent_class', 'lang_id'], num_rows: 113 }) })

-While the dataset contains a lot of useful information, like lang_id and english_transcription, you'll focus on the audio and intent_class in this guide.
+While the dataset contains a lot of useful information, like lang_id and english_transcription, you will focus on the audio and intent_class in this guide.
 Remove the other columns with the remove_columns method:

 minds = minds.remove_columns(["path", "transcription", "english_transcription", "lang_id"])